GoogleChrome/web.dev/content/path/fast/reduce-javascript-payloads-with-code-splitting/codelab-code-splitting.md

 </div>

 <div class="aside note">
-You may see a linting error that says `Parsing error: 'import' and 'export' may only appear at the top level.` This is due to the fact that the dynamic import syntax is still in the proposal stage and has not been finalized.
+You may see a linting error that says <code>Parsing error: 'import' and 'export' may only appear at the top level.</code> This is due to the fact that the dynamic import syntax is still in the proposal stage and has not been finalized.
+Although webpack already supports it, the settings for
-Although webpack already supports it, the settings for [ESLint](https://eslint.org/) (a JavaScript linting utility) used by Glitch has not been updated to include this syntax yet, but it will still work!
+<a href="https://eslint.org/">ESLint</a> (a JavaScript linting utility) used by
+Glitch has not been updated to include this syntax yet, but it will still work!
 </div>

 The last thing that needs to be done is to write the `sortInput` method at the